 - Speeches are timed and must not exceed four minutes.

-- Students must use the theme: "Working toward a world of peace."
+- Students must use the theme: "What Affects One Affects All."

 - Student behavior should be attentive, courteous and supportive at all times.